marmidr/boomer/README.md

   * .ods
   * any other extension - considered as a CSV file

+> NOTE
+>
+> If xls/xlsx/ods file contains several sheets, only the first one will be used.

 ## Prerequisites

+### Python

 [Python for Windows with addons](https://www.python.org/).
 Remember to check these options: